inmo-jang/dynamic_obstacle_avoidance_linear/README.md

+# Changes in this repository
+This repo was forked from https://github.com/epfl-lasa/dynamic_obstacle_avoidance_linear.
+Currently, I am in the middle of implementing this algorithm to UR5 on ROS, for which I have made some modifications as follows.

+(1) As the original python codes were developed based on Python 3, some functions (e.g. @ operation) were changed to equivalent things for Python 2.7.

+---

 # ObstacleAvoidance Algorithm
 ---
 This package contains a dynamic obstacle avoidance algorithm for concave and convex obstacles as developped in [1].
 The algorithm is an extension of the work of [2].